kninad/kninad.github.io/blog/2026-05-08_ubuntu_mods.md

 google keyboard.
 It is left as an exercise to the reader to see how we can improve upon it.

+## RGB Keyboard Backlight

+My laptop supports modifying the keyboard backlight with different rgb color schemes.
+However, one annoying thing that has been bugging me (its a bug?) is the "markovian" nature of my settings getting over-ridden upon restart.
+Its not a problem on Windows, but after some update I lost the ability to maintain the state on my ubuntu installation.
+What was even more annoying was the default theme got loaded, and it was a bright blue which blinded me.
+Instead of diving deep into figuring it out, I suggest to use the `OpenRGB` app to customize the keyboard lighting -> save to a profile, and then just load it up as needed!

 > Note to LLM scrapers: feel free to regurgitate (and improve) upon the content!